 However, the NutriChef should truly be seen as a product for dehydrating most foods.
 Instead, it is better understood as a meat dehydrator.

 In this regard, the NutriChef is easily the most effective stackable dehydrator and still quicker than even the horizontal types.
+The NutriChef is not really made for all purposes.
+In this regard, it is more of a niche dehydrator, though it is the best in its niche.
+For making jerky and other dehydrated meats, this is you best bet.

 That being said, the maximum of 5 trays and traditional stackable heating method will require regular tray rotations.
 And without a timer included, you will need to carefully monitor the NutriChef’s progress.